Red Eye: What You Need to Know About Conjunctival and Corneal Problems

 In conclusion, conjunctival causes and corneal conditions are two common categories of red eye causes that health care providers should be familiar with.
 They can have different causes, symptoms, treatments, and complications.
 It is important to recognise and manage them appropriately and to refer when needed.

-If you are interested in learning more about the common causes of red eye and how to manage them effectively, you may want to consider enrolling in the Minor ailments: ear and eye conditions for the primary care practitioners course offered by Practitioner Development UK.
-This course is designed to help you enhance your knowledge and skills in assessing and treating minor ear and eye problems in primary care settings.
+If your staff are interested in learning more about the common causes of red eye and how to manage them effectively, you may want to consider commissioning our in-house virtual Minor Ailments: ear and eye conditions for the primary care practitioners course.
+This course is designed to help staff enhance their knowledge and skills in assessing and treating minor ear and eye problems in primary care settings.

 References: